 SIDO provide members with resources and tools to help them succeed professionally and academically, connects students, faculty, staff, alumni and professionals relating to the supply chain and logistics field, and shares opportunities such as scholarships, internships, job openings, networking events, tours, and career fairs to member.

-UHGCEA is devoted to helping its members advance their professional and technical skills in graphic communication while providing networking opportunities with industry professionals.
-UHGCEA hosts a variety of events throughout the semester such as photography meet-ups, Adobe workshops, and social events.
-Additionally, UHGCEA works closely with the College of Technology's Digital Media faculty to provide its student members with the best possible opportunities and tools to succeed in their field.
+GCEAUH is devoted to helping its members advance their professional and technical skills in graphic communication while providing networking opportunities with industry professionals.
+GCEAUH hosts a variety of events throughout the semester such as photography meet-ups, Adobe workshops, and social events.
+Additionally, GCEAUH works closely with the College of Technology's Digital Media faculty to provide its student members with the best possible opportunities and tools to succeed in their field.

 Women in Cyber Security at University of Houston is a student organization that aims to overcome the gender gap in the cyber security industry by encouraging and supporting women from different academic backgrounds to come together and learn about cyber security.